 Knob of fresh ginger, grated

-3 tsp brown miso paste
+3 tsp white miso paste

 1/3 mug brown basmati rice per person

-Yogurt/coconut yogurt to serve (optional)
+Yogurt* to serve (optional)

 This curry is suitable for home freezing once fully cooled.
 Consumed within 3 months.
-Never freeze rice.

 1. If you’re making rice then put it on first.
 I use brown basmati rice.
 Pour a 1/3 of a mug of rice per person into a pan and fill with double the amount of cold water.
 Season with salt, cover and bring to the boil.
-Once boiling bring it down to a simmer, cover again for around 15 minutes or until the water has absorbed.
+Once boiling, bring it down to a simmer and cover again for around 15 minutes or until the water has absorbed.
 Take off the heat, cover and leave to one side.
 The rice will be cooked by the time you finish your curry.

-3. Pup the lid on a-jar and cook in the oven for half an hour.
+3. Pop the lid on a-jar and cook in the oven for half an hour.
 Remove carefully from the oven and add the chopped coriander and chickpeas.
 Return to the oven and cook for a further half an hour.

 4. Divide into bowls and serve with rice and Greek yogurt.